-The constant demand for competitiveness and the fact that major corporations only wants to hire top talent in the job market is currently making millennials rethink their options and seek better ways for self-improvement.
+The constant demand for competitiveness and the fact that major corporations only want to hire top talent in the job market is currently making millennials rethink their options and seek better ways for self-improvement.
 Evaluating yourself and being honest to yourself about what you can and can’t do, isn’t easy but personal development is a crucial step for making yourself stand out to both employers and customers.
+You can also like student SWOT analysis.

-Giving yourself a proper assessment in terms of strengths, weaknesses, opportunities and threats (SWOT) help boost your sense of self.
+Giving yourself a proper assessment in terms of strengths, weaknesses, opportunities, and threats (SWOT) help boost your sense of self.
 People apply different strategies as they refuse to be ignored in a seemingly endless list of job candidates who are as capable as themselves or probably better.
+You can also read customer service SWOT analysis.

 You want to make it to the top but making just making it halfway there is already tough.
 Maybe, just maybe you need to take a step back and have a proper self-evaluation so that you can come prepared before you consider applying for a new position or a new job.
 Better yet, try to do it through conducting your own SWOT analysis.